JRTitor/Compputer_graphics/README.md

     I have to plot 13 variant,  2d graph:
          Ro = a * cos(3 * phi)
 Lab 2:
-    I have to plot 2 variant, 3D graph:
+    I have to plot regular octaedron